Karthik-Official/IoT-Smart-Hybrid-Extension-Board/README.md

 ## Known Issues

 - The Webpage used to control the Smart Extension Board is very simple and doesn't give much information except the ON and OFF status.
+- I have made this project in a way that it can be only controlled by the webpage in a LAN.
+- Google Assistant and Alexa control are very time consuming to implement properly.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 - Any changes in webpage that controlling the Smart Extension Board are great.
+- Any Opensourced Google Assistant and Alexa Implementation are welcome.

 ## License